zhiburt/tabled/README.md

     .with(Modify::new(Rows::first()).with(str::to_lowercase));
 ```

-IMPORTANT: you may need to specify type in your lambda otherwise compiler may be disagreed to work :)
+IMPORTANT: you may need to specify the type in your lambda otherwise the compiler may be disagreed to work :)

 ### Padding